Benjamin-Pong/PEFT-Multilingual-Content-Safety-Moderation/README.md

 | **AdaLoRA** | 0.49 | 0.64 | 0.23 | 0.34 | 0.50 |
 | **DoRA** | 0.46 | 0.40 | 0.31 | 0.45 | 0.42 |

+- Best for Violation Identification (Jaccard Score): The LoRA fine-tuned model performed best at identifying the exact policy violations, with the highest Jaccard scores of 0.48 for prompt violations and 0.71 for response violations.

+- Best for Binary Harm Detection (F1 Score): The AdaLoRA fine-tuned model was the most accurate for the binary classification of harmful content, achieving the top F1 scores of 0.49 for prompt harm labels and 0.64 for response harm labels.
+However, it was less effective at determining the specific violation types.

+- Mid-Range Performer: The DoRA fine-tuned model showed competitive, mid-range performance, closely trailing AdaLoRA in prompt harm classification (0.46 F1) and matching LoRA's effectiveness in identifying prompt violations.

+- Baseline Comparison: Standard full fine-tuning was the least effective method across all evaluated metrics compared to the parameter-efficient approaches.

 # Limitations and Future Work